ctolkien/TinyPNG/README.md

 ## Amazon S3 Storage

 The result of any compress operation can be stored directly on to Amazon S3 storage.
-There are two ways to configure this.
+I'd strongly recommend referring to [TinyPNG.com's documentation](https://tinypng.com/developers/reference) with regard to how to configure the appropriate S3 access.

 If you're going to be storing images for most requests onto S3, then you can pass in an `AmazonS3Configuration` object to the constructor.